 With EQIP, NRCS provides funding and expertise for measures to protect natural resources while ensuring sustainable production on farms, ranches and working forest lands.

 To apply for EQIP, please submit an application by November 21st 2014 to your local USDA service center.

 For more information about EQIP and other services and programs provided by the Natural Resources Conservation Service (NRCS) contact your local USDA Service Center.

 In Skamania County, Anitra Gorham in the Brush Prairie Service Center is available to assist producers one-on-one with their applications for 2015.
 Please contact her at: (360) 883-1987 x 108, or stop by the local USDA Service Center at 11104 NE 149th St, Ste 400 in Brush Prairie, WA.

 In Klickitat County, please contact Sergio Paredes or Konrad Bomberger at (509) 773-5822, or stop by the local USDA Service Center at 1107 S. Columbus Ave in Goldendale, WA.

 Conservation District Annual Report – Available Now

 Conservation Districts across Washington State are doing amazing things for our natural resources.
-If you’d like to read more about the good work being done, please read our 2013 statewide Annual Report!
-It’s available at this link.
-The one-page report on UCD’s local accomplishments can be found on page 56 of the report.
+If you’d like to read more about the good work being done, please read our 2014 Annual Report.

 UCD’s newly-updated Annual Work Plan can be downloaded and read by clicking here.
 If you have input about the natural resource needs of the district and what UCD should be working on, please don’t hesitate to contact us.